voldi-ux/voldi-ux/README.md

 <h3 align="center">A passionate Computer Science and Applied Maths student Who Totaly Enjoys Coding. </h3>

 **** About Me😎
->🖥 I have about 3 years of experience in software developement
+>🖥 I have about 3 years of experience in software development
 >
 > 👌 Can be hired partime only since I am a full time student
 >